KunalxKushwaha/Volume-Controller/README.md

 While it’s a relatively simple utility, it showcases the power of combining AI, computer vision, and user-centric design.
 These technologies can lead to more intuitive, accessible, and contactless user experiences — something that's increasingly relevant in today’s tech landscape.<br>

-This project helped me strengthen my understanding of Real-time data processing.
+This project helped me strengthen my understanding o Real-time data processing.

 Human-computer interaction